 WHAT IS A PERSONAL INJURY LAWYER?

-There are many different types of lawyers who practice in different areas of law like real estate law, criminal law, Workers’ Comp law, family law, and personal injury law.
+There are many different types of lawyers who practice in different areas of law like real estate law, criminal law, Workers’ Compensation law, family law, and personal injury law.

-A personal injury lawyer specializes in helping people who have been injured because of someone else’s negligence, carelessness, or intentional malicious acts.
+A South Carolina personal injury lawyer specializes in helping people who have been injured because of someone else’s negligence, carelessness, or intentional malicious acts.

 An experienced personal injury attorney can help you determine if you deserve compensation for your injury or illness and if you may have a case against a company or other responsible party.